pnathanoj/someinfo/_NTNU2025/studycase2.md

 Several parameters affect species distributions such as climate, topography, barriers, or the presence of other organisms such as predators or humans.

+{: .note }
+What datasets can you find in Earth Engine Catalog?

 To inform on climate characteristics, we use the [Worldclim BIO dataset](https://developers.google.com/earth-engine/datasets/catalog/WORLDCLIM_V1_BIO).
 The dataset includes several bands refering to different parameters such as Annual mean temperature (``bio01``), annual precipitation  (``bio12``), or the precipitation measured for the driest month  (``bio14``).
 The page of the dataset provides the units and a **scale** that need to be applied to the band to obtain the actual value.
 Here, the band ``bio01`` has a scale of 0.1.

 ```js